 We highly recommend collecting signed recording release forms for all participants in content you'd like to post to Apple Podcasts.
 Download a Duke standard release form.

-For more information about intellectual property and digital rights visit Duke's Scholarly Communications Office (link is external)(link is external).
+For more information about intellectual property and digital rights visit Duke's Scholarly Communications Office.

 - Direct links to illegal, socially harmful, or pornographic material are not permitted.